 In addition, there was a small giraffe park on the lake shore and we were going to visit the local giraffes at the end of our lake tour.

-Our Lake Naivasha Boat Ride Begins
+Our Lake Naivasha Adventure Begins

 As we were pulling away from the shoreline I noticed there was a hippo keeping a close eye on us.
+Hippos can be quite aggressive and very dangerous.
+Indeed, the hippo is the most deadly animal in Africa and one must use extreme caution while on safari.

-Traveling to Lake Naivasha “Fish Eagle” Island
+Traveling to Crescent Island

-Lake Naivasha Has 400 Bird Species
+400 Bird Species at Lake Naivasha

 Fishing is one of my favorite hobbies and therefore I am always interested when I see locals fishing.
-Due to poor economic conditions in Africa it is very common for locals to live off the land.
+Due to poor economic conditions in Africa, it is very common for locals to live off the land.
 We encountered some subsistence fisherman working their nets at Crescent Island.

 Unfortunately, we did not have time to do any fishing here.
 I wonder if these guys ever get harassed by the local hippos?